FerreroJeremy/ln2sql/README.md

 # ln2sql

-<b>ln2sql is a NLP tool to query a database in natural language.</b> The tool takes in input a data model and a sentence and translate the latter in a valid SQL statement able to query the input data model.
+<b>ln2sql is a NLP tool to query a database in natural language.</b> The tool takes in input a database model and a sentence and translate the latter in a valid SQL statement able to query the input data model.

 ##### Scientific paper